Riding the sand-bottom barrels of Supertubos

-Although Supertubos can only by dominated by intermediate-to-advanced surfers, on smaller days there are plenty of wave rides for everyone.
+Although Supertubos can only by tamed by intermediate-to-advanced surfers, on smaller days there are plenty of wave rides for everyone.

 The sleepy village of Peniche attracts thousands of surf tourists throughout the year.
 From spring to winter, Supertubos transforms southwest swells and northeast winds into perfect breathtaking tube rides.

-Supertubos is a powerful wave that is fuelled by the long and deep swells coming from the North Atlantic, which can reach up to 4 to 5 meters (13-16 feet) in height.
+Supertubos is a powerful wave that is fueled by the long and deep swells coming from the North Atlantic, which can reach up to 4 to 5 meters (13-16 feet) in height.

 There are great alternatives to Supertubos in the neighboring beaches.
 Molhe Leste and Consolacao (south of Peniche) and Baleal, Lagide and Pico da Mota (east of Peniche).

 Supertubos can be surfed in all tide conditions, but a mid tide will be a wise pick.
 The main A-frame peak will deliver a fast left-hander, while the right-hander is a shorter, yet more intense experience.

 If you stay in Peniche, make sure to taste the local grilled sardines.
 They're rich in vitamins and minerals and help reduce the likelihood of developing Alzheimer and cardiovascular diseases.